Moonlorian/TurboDeFi/README.md

 ### Smart Contract

-There is an smart contract to store all the projects flow possibilities and the user configuration on-chain.
-This is a non-custodial decentralised application using original smart contracts of the projects integrated, the smart contracts never have access to user funds.
+There is one smart contract to store all the projects/flows/users configuration on-chain.

+This is a non-custodial decentralised application using original smart contracts of the integrated projects, so the smart contract never have access to user assets.

 See the TurboDeFi-SC ([turbodefi-sc](https://github.com/Moonlorian/turbodefi/tree/main/turbodefi-sc)).